s4ke/Master-Thesis/src/md/004-relwork.md

 But probably most prominent application of Arrows is Arrow-based functional reactive programming, AFRP [@Nilsson:2002:FRP:581690.581695; @Hudak2003; @Czaplicki:2013:AFR:2499370.2462161].
-[@Liu:2009:CCA:1631687.1596559] formally define a more special kind of Arrows that capsule the computation more than regular Arrows do and thus enable optimisations.
+[@Liu:2009:CCA:1631687.1596559] formally define a more special kind of Arrows that encapsulate the computation more than regular Arrows do and thus enable optimisations.
 Their approach would allow parallel composition, as their special Arrows would not interfere with each other in concurrent execution.
-In contrast, we capture a whole parallel computation as a single entity: our main instantiation function `parEvalN` makes a single (parallel) Arrow out of list of Arrows.
+In contrast, we capture a whole parallel computation as a single entity: our main instantiation function `parEvalN` creates a single (parallel) Arrow out of a list of Arrows.
 @Huang2007 utilise Arrows for parallelism, but strikingly different from our approach.
 They use Arrows to orchestrate several tasks in robotics.
 We, however, propose a general interface for parallel programming,